Semisimple characters for inner froms I: GL_n(D): Introduction

-where~$\mf{s}$ passes through all inertia classes of~$\mathbb{G}(F)$.
-We call~$\Rep(\mathbb{G}(F))_{\mf{s}}$ the Bernstein block of~$\mf{s}$.
-Now the classification can be broken into three parts: \begin{enumerate} \item Exhaustiveness: Find a list of types to cover all Bernstein blocks. \item Rigidity: Describe the relation between two types which give the same Berstein block. \item Description of the Bernstein block (using spherical Hecke algebras). \end{enumerate}

-Semisimple characters are important for part~\ref{enumClassification.ii}.
-Once one has proven that two types are contained in an cuspidal irreducible representation, it is reasonable to ask if they are conjugate by an element of~$G$.
-As an example to study the non-cuspidal Bernstein blocks for~$G$, S\'echerre und Stevens constructed in~\cite{secherreStevensVI:10} (maximal) semisimple types but without using semisimple characters, see also the work of Bushnell and Kutzko~\cite{bushnellKutzko:99} for the split case.
+Semisimple characters are important for parts~\ref{enumClassification.i} and~\ref{enumClassification.ii}.
+Given two types which are contained in a cuspidal irreducible representation of~$G$, it is reasonable to ask if they are conjugate by an element of~$G$.
+As an example to study the non-cuspidal Bernstein blocks for~$G$, S\'echerre and Stevens constructed in~\cite{secherreStevensVI:12} (maximal) semisimple types but without using semisimple characters, see also the work of Bushnell and Kutzko~\cite{bushnellKutzko:99} for the split case.
 The advantage of the use of the theory of semisimple characters would be to approach the rigidity question.
-An example where this has been successful is the case of~$p$-adic classical groups~\cite{kurinczukSkodlerackStevens:16}.
+An example where this has been successful is the case of~$p$-adic classical groups~\cite{KSS:21}.
 The base of these rigidities is an ``intertwining and conjugacy'' result for semisimple characters.

 We give a sketch of the ingredients and underline the ones which are new.
 Denote by~$\C(\Delta)$ the set of semisimple characters which are constructed with the arithmetic data~$\Delta$.
-Recall that~$\Delta$ consists of~$\beta\in\Lie(G)$ which generates a commutative semisimple algebra~$E$ over~$F$, a rational point~$\Lambda$ of the Bruhat-Tits building~$\mf{B}(G)$ of~$G$ which is in the image of~$\mf{B}(C_\beta(G))$,~$C_\beta(G)$ being the centralizer of~$\beta$, by a map constructed by Broussous ans Lemaire in~\cite{broussousLemaire:02}.
+Recall that~$\Delta$ consists of~$\beta\in\Lie(G)$ which generates a commutative semisimple algebra~$E$ over~$F$, a rational point~$\Lambda$ of the Bruhat--Tits building~$\mf{B}(G)$ of~$G$ which is in the image of~$\mf{B}(C_G(\beta))$,~$C_G(\beta)$ being the centralizer of~$\beta$, by a map constructed by Broussous and Lemaire in~\cite{broussousLemaire:02}.
 The data~$\Delta$ consists further of two non-negative integers~$r\leq n$, where~$r$ indicates the biggest integer~$m$ such that the semisimple characters are defined on a subgroup of the~$1$-unit group~$P_{m+1}(\Lambda)$, and where~$n$ is the smallest integer~$m$ such that the semisimple characters are trivial on~$P_{m+1}(\Lambda)$.
 The primitive idempotents of~$E$ split~$\theta\in\C(\Delta)$ into simple characters~$\theta_i$,~$i\in I$, for some general linear group~$\GL_D(V^i)$, say~$\theta_i\in \C(\Delta_i)$, and if two semisimple characters~$\theta$ and~$\theta'$ intertwine then the intertwining matches these simple characters to each other: